ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 And for checklist it depends, I may not may not use checklist if the task itself it small.
 But if a task get's complex, I'll break it down to checklists.

-## Breaking Todo Column Into Multiple Columns

-Our basic column layout started with "To Do," "Doing," and "Done."
-As you become more productive, you'll find your "To Do" list growing.
-This is natural because [there are always many things to accomplish in life] (TODO: Link to Blogpost) .

-However, a growing "To Do" list can become overwhelming.
-As long as we [focus on what's the most important thing to do and do it well](/life-blog/exponential-growth), we'll get highest amount of productivity we can get.
+## Board Structure

+The goal of a good board structure is to help you be **extremely organized** and help you in what to do next.

+The basic Trello structure includes the following columns:

+- To Do
+- Doing
+- Done

+However, as you get more productive it's better to enhance each column by breaking each into multiple columns.

-**Enhancing the "To Do" Column**
+### **Enhancing the "To Do" Column**

 Instead of having a single "To Do" column, consider splitting it into multiple columns to better prioritize tasks: